hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - The `config.txt` file will no longer be used by the platform for storing the address book in existing networks.
 It will no longer be used by the platform code
 - Designating `config.txt` introduces inversion of control.
 It will be at the exclusive prerogative of Services (the app) going forward.
-All the platform code that builds an AddressBook from `config.txt` will be removed or refactored and moved into the Services codebase.
+Platform will no longer be responsible for it, and all the platform code that builds an AddressBook from `config.txt` will be removed or refactored and moved into the Services codebase.

 #### DevOps Workflow changes
 (See Roster Startup Behavior diagram above)
+Current network Transplant procedure is manual.
+DevOps get given a State and `config.txt` file on disk.
+This is then followed by a software-only upgrade to adopt the `config.txt` file using that state.
+This will change.

+The implementation of this proposal changes this DevOps workflow as follows:
-When adding new nodes to existing networks, DevOps will be given a state after the network has upgraded.
-The state contains a combination of optional State data and Roster with the new node in it.
+When adding new nodes to an existing network, DevOps will be given a combination of optional State data and Roster with the new node in it.
 Devops will no longer need `config.txt` on new nodes to existing networks.
-Although the State and Roster are tagged as optional, one of them must exist for the network to start.
+One of the State or Roster or both must exist for the network to start.

+The app will decide a startup sequence based on the following heuristics:

+* Keep Network Settings (Normal restart) == No Active Roster AND State provided
+* Genesis Network process == Active Roster, No State provided
+* Network Transplant process == Active Roster AND State provided

 ### Core Behaviors, in summary
 - Roster Creation: App will create a Candidate Roster from the Candidate Address Book (CAB).
 - Roster Submission: App will trigger roster submission by setting the `candidate_roster_hash` field in the PlatformState.